kalray/kann-models-zoo/README.md

   networks.
 Thanks to the runtime, it gives you then the opportunity to run the algorithm directly on the MPPA®
 * __runtime__ : optimized libraries (in ASM/C/C++) to execute each operation nodes.

-ACE 5.3.0 (KaNN) supports: Tensorflow, TFlite, ONNX and Pytorch/ONNX.
+ACE-5.3.0 / ACE-5.3.1 (KaNN) supports: Tensorflow, TFlite, ONNX and Pytorch/ONNX.

 ## Contents